Discollab/docs/resources/webhooks.md

 ## Get Started
 Your first step is to visit our [dashboard](https://discollab.org/dashboard) and select the server or bot you want a vote webhook for, then select the <b>Additional Info</b> tab.
 At the bottom of this tab, you'll see 2 inputs where you can provide us with your endpoint URL and its token.
 ## Security
 To verify that a webhook came from Discollab, be sure to check the `Authorization` header.
-It should contain the token you provided in the dashboard.
+It should be set to `Bearer <token>`, where `<token>` is the one you set in our dashboard.

 If you're using a firewall, be sure to whitelist the IP `51.222.204.155`.